 DealFeed.io is a discovery tool that aggregates sites for sale from the top brokers in the industry.
 As of January 22, 2022, there are 131 websites for sale.

 A broker helps a seller sell their business, or in this case content website.
 The broker in return takes a commission of the final sale price, which can range from 5% to 20% depending on the broker and deal size.
 As a website buyer, you can get access to review each deal the brokers have on their platform.

 Read this detailed write-up on the best website brokers in the industry.

 The best way to find a good deal is to find deals privately.
 As a website investor, you can set up your own outreach team to cold message specific websites that meet your investment criteria asking them if they are interested in selling.

 However, this is easier said than done.
 Most website builders do not want to sell their site and when approached by an investor, their asking price is oftentimes not in tune with reality.

 That's why brokers and marketplaces have their place when buying and selling websites.

-Check out these detailed guides on how and where to find content sites for sale:
+Check out these detailed guides for each business model:

 Once you've found a site to purchase, you need to come up with a valuation.
 Website valuations are based on the average net profit the site generates over a 6-12 month period multiplied by a multiplier.